-Course Code Course Name Category L Т P Credit 193FN2A2CA FOOD PROCESSING CORE 4 1 ı 4
+Course Code Course Name Category L Т P Credit 203FN2A2CA FOOD PROCESSING CORE 4 1 • 4

-- Explore the students to gain knowledge about food processing sectors and strategies - Appreciate the latest techniques involved in processing of cereals, pulses, oil seeds, milk, meat, poultry, fruits and vegetables
+- to gain knowledge about food processing sectors and strategies - the latest techniques involved in processing of food groups - the method of preservation and packaging

-CO Number CO Statement Knowledge Level CO1 Analyze the food processing sectors and methods of processing.
-Illustrate the different types of food commodities used for processing. К3 CO2 Choose the processing method of cereals and millets.
-Explain the Nutrients lost during processing K4, K5 CO3 Compare the different processing techniques of Legumes and oil seeds.
-Infer the Fortification of fats and oils.
-K4, K5 CO4 Classify the processing methods of milk, meat, fish and egg.
-Integrate the processing techniques involved in manufacturing of its by products K4, K5 CO5 Distinguish the thermal processing and non thermal processing.
-Summarize the Recent trends in packaging technology K5
+CO Number CO Statement Knowledge Level CO1 Analyze the food processing sectors Illustrate the different types of food commodities used for processing. К3 CO2 Choose the processing method of cereals and millets to reduce the Nutrients lost.
+K2,K3 CO3 Compare the different processing techniques and fortification of Legumes and oil seeds.
+K4, K5 CO4 Classify and integrate the processing methods of animal based products and its by products K4 CO5 Distinguish the thermal and non thermal processing.
+Summarize the Recent trends in packaging technology.
+K5